 – Make sure your Edge is up to date.
 Secure Network features are often tied to the latest browser builds and backend services.

 – If you’re using a managed device work or school, IT policies might disable or limit Secure Network options.
+Is free vpn for edge safe 2026

 How to enable Microsoft Edge Secure Network step-by-step